-The Center for Disease Control has placed a national moratorium on evictions for eligible individuals or families until January 31, 2021.
+The Center for Disease Control has extended a national moratorium on evictions for eligible individuals or families until June 30, 2021.
+That doesn’t mean, however, that you can’t or shouldn’t take action now to prevent eviction in the near future.

 In order to be considered a “covered person” you must meet the following criteria: